-These ranks are generally parallel to Assistant Professor.
-In addition to the qualifications of a Research Associate, appointees to these ranks shall have demonstrated superior research ability.
-Appointees should be qualified and competent to direct the work of others (such as technicians, graduate students, other senior research personnel).
-The doctoral degree will be a normal requirement for appointment at these ranks.
-Appointment to these ranks may be made for a period of up to three years.
+This rank is generally parallel to Assistant Professor.
+Appointees shall have demonstrated superior scientific research ability.
+Appointees should be qualified and competent to direct the work of others (such as technicians, graduate students, other research personnel).
+An earned doctoral degree will be a normal minimum requirement for appointment at this rank.
+Appointments to this rank are typically one to three years and are renewable.